-The Pentagon urged the sending of a UN force rather than a U.S. force, but this was overruled by Dulles, who believed that Moscow was fomenting the trouble in Lebanon.
-The Eisenhower administration sent its Sixth Fleet to Lebanon.
-On July 15, 1958, the Marines landed, and Lebanon's airport was secured.
-No ground fighting involving Americans broke out.
+Lebanon, meanwhile, was having a civil war.
+It was divided between Muslims and Christians, with Nasser a hero to many of its Muslims.
+Lebanon's president, Camille Chamoun, was a Christian who was holding on to power as a result of a rigged election.
+The US Information Agency library was burned and an oil pipeline was cut, and Chamoun appealed to the United States for help.
+The Pentagon urged the sending of a UN force rather than a US force, but this was overruled by Dulles, who believed that Moscow was fomenting the trouble in Lebanon.
+The Eisenhower administration sent its Sixth Fleet to Lebanon and on July 15, 1958, US Marines landed.
+Lebanon's airport was secured.
+No fighting involving Americans broke out.
 A couple of Marines made a wrong turn and drove into Muslim territory.
 They were disarmed and asked why they were in Lebanon, and the Marines said they did not know.
 The Marines were given a lecture on imperialism and then allowed to return from whence they had come.

 On July 31, Lebanon's parliament elected General Faud Shehab as president to succeed Chamoun, and Shehab selected a Muslim, Rashid Karami, as his prime minister.
 Karami's cabinet had an equal number of Christians and Muslims.
-Karami pursued rebuilding and pacification, and, in October, U.S. forces withdrew.
+Karami pursued rebuilding and pacification, and, in October, US forces withdrew.

 Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.